-Bengough Credit Union loans department and Credit Committee approved 127 loans valued at \$8,645,859 in 2022.
-This includes loans, mortgages, loan extensions, loan amendments and new lines of credit for consumers, agricultural and commercial members of the Bengough Credit Union.
+Bengough Credit Union Loans department and Credit Committee approved 147 loans valued at \$18,020,813 in 2023.
+This includes loans, mortgages, loan extensions, leases, amendments, syndicated loans, and new lines of credit for consumers, agricultural and commercial members of the Bengough Credit Union.

-Our loan portfolio mix targets are between 65% and 72% of loans to assets.
-Bengough Credit Union was 46.13% lent out at the end of 2021, and 45.49% lent out at the end of December 31, 2022, a decrease of 2.4%.
-With the tough times that most of the country is facing right, 2.4% drop is not terrible, hopefully rain this spring and summer will change things around, people will start borrowing again, and have a better outlook on things.
+Our loan portfolio mix targets are between 65% - 72% of loans to assets.
+Bengough Credit Union was 45.49% lent out at the end of 2022, and 51.73% lent out at the end of December 31, 2023, an increase of 6.24%.
+Cheers to a good year of farming, with rain, and no grasshoppers.
+Keep your fingers crossed, and toes crossed even tighter.